"

 In higher education we enjoy some educational privileges of copyrightable materials.
 Educational use is made possible through a variety of legalities that you can learn more about in a crash course.
 In your daily work, you are probably familiar with your ability to cite research in your own publications and library services such as archiving and lending copyrighted materials.
 Educational allowances are intended to foster learning and spark innovation.

 Using copyrighted material in an openly licensed OER is more restrictive than it is for face-to-face teaching because OER are freely accessible online.
 Generally speaking, copyright laws and exceptions for educational purposes are more liberal for face-to-face teaching, more strict for teaching in a university password-protected learning management system (LMS), and even more strict for publishing content in the open.
 During the Pandemic, you may recall, many publishers relaxed licensing to allow emergency instructional adaptations to an online environment.
 Now, however, we have resumed restrictions placed on teaching with copyrighted works.
-Again, copyright is more strict when openly sharing copyrighted content online than in a private classroom.
+Again, copyright law is more restrictive when openly sharing copyrighted content online than in a private, face-to-face classroom.

 Generative AI and OER